Plesk - Node.js

 nodenv: npm: command not found

-The error occurs if no Node.js version has been selected yet.
-The error message also lists the main version numbers of the Node.js versions currently installed in Plesk.
+This error occurs if no Node.js version has been selected yet.
+The error message also lists the major version numbers of the Node.js versions currently installed in Plesk.

 nodenv: npm: command not found